 On arrival, we offer our students a new approach to life and they quickly begin changing from the inside out.
 The Red Mountain Sedona program gives them opportunities for growth through participation in mindfulness practice, physical fitness, 12-step fellowship, and spiritual and emotional insight.
 This combination of techniques can lead to a powerful, personal transformation.

 The Outcome and Hope for a Better Future

 Before they complete their RMS stay, our students will have developed powerful, life-long skills.
 They become comfortable with living a healthy lifestyle, and proud of their increased confidence and capabilities.
 Having learned to practice self-control as a norm, our students begin to experience a life of restored promise and potential.

 Typical RMS graduates embody accountability, dignity, open-mindedness, curiosity, serenity, and strength of character.
 They are strong in their recovery, respectful of self and others, confident, engaged, and ready to launch.
 They have established goals and are clear on how to reach them.
 They are healthy in mind, body and spirit, having healed their interpersonal relationships.
 They are engaged in positive activities and ready to make the right choices on a daily basis.

 The Red Mountain Sedona Healing Culture

 From the moment they step on campus, our students enter a culture built on the belief that anyone can learn to manage their lives successfully.
 Through positive peer support, new arrivals begin to strengthen their belief that they too can live a life of stability and joy.
 At RMS, we start and finish each day with the infusion of this philosophy: “At RMS we believe that everyone has a noble purpose to share with the world – something that is uniquely theirs to give.
-Our goal is to help each client find it, grow it, and then use it for the best interest of the world in which they live.”
+Our goal is to help each student find it, grow it, and then use it for the best interest of the world in which they live.”